ORBAT/bort/README.md

 y a b c d )`)
 - `if`: executes either of the previous two commands depending on if the top of the bool stack is true or not
+- stack operations like `rot`, `swap` etc., executable on any stack